 The gospel is designed to be relevant in every culture, in every age, in every language.
 It's fully capable of this, and, as we read Scripture, we are called to discern how God is speaking to us today.

 And yet applying its words and directions on how to live our lives is not as easy as it seems.
 As we talk to the Christians around us about issues that matter, many of us wonder: how on earth are we reading the same Bible?
 How is it that two of us can sit down with the same Bible and come away with two entirely different answers about everything from charismatic gifts to the ordaining of women?

-McKnight challenges us to rethink how to read the Bible, not just to puzzle it together into some systematic belief but to see it as a Story that we're summoned to enter and to carry forward in our day.
+Professor and author of The King Jesus Bible Scot McKnight challenges us to rethink how to read the Bible, not just to puzzle it together into some systematic belief or historical tradition but to see it as an ongoing Story that we're summoned to enter and to carry forward in our day.